van001/lesscode-fp/README.md

 # Overview
-From my reseearch work on [FP](https://github.com/van001/lesscode), here is the draft of core FP fucntions.
+From my research work on [FP](https://github.com/van001/lesscode), here is the draft of core FP fucntions.
 I will be using these functions and the FP principles to build other/ future projects.
 So stay tuned...

 # Features
 The lesscode-fp library has :